LaughingSun/trekanterB/readme.md

 TrekanteR B
 ===========

-trekantER is a Stereo Lithography file reader written in Ruby.
+trekantER is a Stereo Lithography file viewer written in Ruby.
 Trekanter Currently is implemented in the old openGL pipeline style ( immediate mode ) and glut.
 Plans exist to migrate to modern OpenGL.

-The intention is to have a simple visualization tool for small STL files ( < 0.5M triangles ) that works under Windows and Linux for algorith testing/understanding.
+The intention is to have a simple visualization tool for small STL files ( < 0.5M triangles ) that works under Windows and Linux for code/algorith testing.

 Features: